evlaV/steamos-atomupd/doc/client.md

 #### Scenario 2 - Attended

-This is the case where SteamOS is installed on some custom hardware, for example a laptop.
-There's no "low-power mode" here, so updates have to run at some point when SteamOS is up.
-It also means that there's an user around, and we can take this chance to ask him questions.
+This is the case where SteamOS is installed on some custom hardware, for example a laptop, or on battery powered handheld devices, for example the Steam Deck.
+The "low-power mode" is either not available or doesn't make sense to be used, so updates have to run at some point when SteamOS is up.
+It also means that there's a user around, and  we can take this chance to ask him questions.

 In this case, we expect to run the client in `query-only` mode on a regular basis.
-In query-mode, the client only queries the server, and if an update is available, it just drops a JSON file that describes this update in a well-known location.
+In query-mode, the client only queries the server, and if an update is available, it just drops a JSON file that describes this update in the directory specified by the configuration key `RuntimeDir` or, as a fallback, to `/run/steamos-atomupd`.
 It doesn't apply the update.

 So we can run the client in query mode every hour or so.
 Additionally, we can have a UI that is notified when an update file is created, and can then notify